SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 ### Hints and Guidelines

-The method for solving this task isn’t much different from the last one, we begin by **declaring and initializing** the needed variables:
+The method for solving this problem isn’t much different from the last one, we begin by **declaring and initializing** the needed variables:

 ![](assets/chapter-5-2-images/03.Back-to-the-past-01.png)